Puppet Documentation Index

 Building and Using Modules

-- Module Fundamentals — nearly all Puppet code should be in modules.
+- Module Fundamentals — Nearly all of your Puppet code should be in modules.

 Help With Writing Puppet Code

-- Templating — template out config files using ERB
+- Templating — Template config files using ERB.

 - Virtual Resources

 - Exported Resources — Share data between hosts.